 The virtual trainings will take place quarterly on Fridays from 12-1pm (PST).
 The series is free to all but prior registration is required.
 Login information for each session will be provided upon registration.
 Below you will find the full schedule.

-REGISTRATION IS NOW OPEN FOR THE THIRD SESSION!
+REGISTRATION IS NOW OPEN FOR THE FINAL SESSION!

 IMPORTANT: You must attend live in order to view these webinars.
 Archives will not be immediately available, so be sure to mark your calendars!